w3f/General-Grants-Program/grants/speculative/nft_parachain.md

 NFT Parachain is a Substrate based blockchain made for handling Non Fungible Token (NFT) collections.
 It includes NFT Pallet that allows creating collections of unique things, minting tokens, and managing transfers, provides ERC-721 and ERC-1155 functionality, and many more features.

 The POC of NFT Chain was delivered during Hackusama hackaphon.
-More information is availabe in (this delivery walk-through document)[https://github.com/usetech-llc/nft_parachain/blob/master/doc/hackusama_walk_through.md].
+More information is availabe in [this delivery walk-through document](https://github.com/usetech-llc/nft_parachain/blob/master/doc/hackusama_walk_through.md).

 The source code for the POC is available in this repository: https://github.com/usetech-llc/nft_parachain